Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 - to ensure that a **firewall** blocks everything from the Internet by default, including the EPMD port(s) (i.e. both the default Erlang one and any non-standard one specified through the ``epmd_port`` key defined in ``us.config``); one may get inspiration from our `iptables.rules-Gateway.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/iptables.rules-Gateway.sh>`_ script for that

-- no need to advertise specifically a virtual host in your DNS; for example, so that a ``baz.foobar.org`` is available, only ``foobar.org`` has to be declared in the DNS records (even a ``*.foobar.org`` wildcard is not necessary) for the corresponding website to be available; as a result, unless the full name of that virtual host is disclosed or a (typically brute-force) guessing succeeds, that virtual host will remain private (useful as a first level of protection, notably for any meta website)
+- no need to advertise specifically a virtual host in your DNS; for example, so that a ``baz.foobar.org`` is available, only ``foobar.org`` has to be declared in the DNS records (even a ``*.foobar.org`` wildcard is not necessary) for the corresponding website to be available; as a result, unless the full name of that virtual host is disclosed or a (typically brute-force) guessing succeeds, that virtual host will remain private by default (useful as a first level of protection, notably for any meta website)

 - to **monitor regularly** both: